-On this day 30 years ago Charlie Bird reports for RTÉ News on the completion of the first motorway in Ireland as workers put the final touches to three years of work ahead of the official opening by Tanaiste Dick Spring just days away.
+Workers put the final touches to the first motorway in Ireland ahead of the official opening by Tanaiste Dick Spring just days away.

 An aerial view of the Naas bypass in County Kildare, shortly before completion, in January 1983.
 The photographer was Des Gaffney.

 An RTÉ News report broadcast 2 October 1983.
 The reporter is Charlie Bird.